PRESS RELEASE: Shots fired at Illinois mosque

 Rehab toured the mosque site today with Muslim community leaders, the local police commander and the assistant state attorney.
 He said mosque leaders and community members are cooperating with the investigation and that a variety of charges are being considered.

-“We have full trust in the professionals handling this investigation.
-They are doing everything in their power to keep communities safe and ensure that justice is served,” said Rehab.
+"We have full trust in the professionals handling this investigation.
+They are doing everything in their power to keep communities safe and ensure that justice is served," said Rehab. -END-